MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 ## Impact charts

-Impact charts use artificial intelligence technology to show you the topics that are having the greatest impact, both positive and negative, on the performance of your virtual agent.
+Impact charts show you the topics that are having the greatest impact, both positive and negative, on the performance of your virtual agent.

    > [!div class="mx-imgBorder"]
    > ![Impact charts](media/analytics-6.PNG)